danrot/master-thesis/02_state-of-the-art.md

 [see @dzone2014a] But it also seems to gain more and more attention in the field of professional software developement. [^13][^14]

-On its very core, Git is a content-addressable file system, which the official Git book describes as a simple key-value store. [see @git2015a] Content-addressable means that the key for a specific value can be determined from its content.
+At its very core, Git is a content-addressable file system, which the official Git book describes as a simple key-value store. [see @git2015a] Content-addressable means that the key for a specific value can be determined from its content.
 One of Git's most fundamental function is a cryptographic